 The Gay Star News chemsex series investigated the way gay and bi men are having sex and taking drugs all around the world.
-It ran for two weeks in October 2017, but the micro site continues to be added to ever since.
+It ran for two weeks in October 2017 and was a valuable archive afterwards.
+It broke stories, including a landmark Met Police apology.

-Most importantly, the series spoke and gave a platform to people who once or still do take part in chemsex to tell their stories.
+Most importantly, the series spoke to and gave a platform to people who once or still do take part in chemsex.

 We spoke to experts, addicts and ‘managing’ chemsex users who balanced weekends on drugs, with demanding day jobs.

 We also surveyed people who do chemsex all over the world.
-Never done before, this gave us and the experts we were working with a unique insight, into the kind of activities and consequences on the scene.
+This had never done before.
+For the first time, it gave us and the experts we were working with a unique insight, into the kind of activities and consequences on the scene.
+We developed this survey with the experts, so it could enhance their work and stand statistical tests.

 It showed staggeringly high numbers of deaths, overdoses and mental health issues linked to the practice.
 But it also destroyed myths around it being a practice done only at parties – with 3 in 10 of those who do it saying they take drugs at home, with porn to chase the same high.